avanwart/luma/README.md

-# luma
+# Installation Instructions
-We would like this hosted in your root directory where index.php lives in a sub-folder called /home.
+Please downlaod and install this self-contained directory in your root of your site in a folder called /home.